usnistgov/oscal-content/src/examples/ssp/OSCAL Implementation Layer - FedRAMP System Security Plan (SSP) Modeling.md

             - private
             - government_only_community
             - other
-            other_description: if service_model = "other", this contains an explamantion
+            other_description: if service_model = "other", this contains an explanation

         # Table 8-3: Leveraged Authorizations
         # The Leveraged Authorizations table details the pre-existing FedRAMP Authorizations being leveraged by this Information System